 Lower back and leg pain cramps and numbness can be the result of an injury, for example a torn or overstretched muscle, hairline cracks in bone, inflamed tendon or shin splints.

 Other typical causes of lower back and leg pain include atherosclerosis that blocks blood flow in the arteries, called claudication, felt when exercising or walking and relieved when resting; a blood clot in a leg vein known as deep vein thrombosis, which usually happens after prolonged bed rest; inflammation of the leg joints by arthritis or gout; nerve damage, and varicose veins.

-You can also learn more about lower back pain here.
+You can also learn more about lower back pain and lower back cramps here.